 Congratulations to Seymour Friess, winner of the 1998 IUTOX Merit Award.

-IUTOX will provide travel awards to junior and senior scientists attending ICTXV in Honolulu, Hawaii from July 15–18, 2019.
+IUTOX will provide travel awards to junior and senior scientists attending ICTXVI in Maastricht, The Netherlands from September 18–21, 2022.
 All travel fellowships will be awarded in the amount of $1,000.
 Senior toxicologists need to show more than ten years of experience either working on an active research program or actively practicing as a toxicologist and junior scientists will need to show less than ten years of experience either working on an active research program or actively practicing as a toxicologist.
-The ICTXV organizers will waive the meeting registration fee for up to 40 fellowship recipients.
+The ICTXVI organizers will waive the meeting registration fee for up to 40 fellowship recipients.
 Electronic submission is accepted.
 Fellowship winners from 2014 and later are not eligible to apply.

-The Toxicology Education Foundation is now accepting applications for the Robert L. Dixon International Travel Award to support a graduate student interested in attending the 15th International Congress of Toxicology (ICTXV).
-The IUTOX Congress is being hosted by the Society of Toxicology from July 15-18, 2019 in Honolulu, Hawaii.
+The Toxicology Education Foundation is now accepting applications for the Robert L. Dixon International Travel Award to support a graduate student interested in attending the 16th International Congress of Toxicology (ICTXVI).
+The IUTOX Congress is being hosted by the Dutch Society of Toxicology from September 18–21, 2022 in Maastricht, The Netherlands.

 The Robert L. Dixon Award was established in memory of Robert L. Dixon (SOT President 1982–1983) as a tribute to his dedication to the field of toxicology and student training.